 Get in the game

-UND fires starting pistol on new Master of Athletic Training program
+UND fires the starting pistol on bold new Master of Athletic Training program.

 “It’s so different than what Dave and I did,” explained Jeremy Glaser as he and David Allard surveyed the helmeted players wrapping up a spring practice for UND Fighting Hawks Football at the Fritz Pollard Athletic Center.
 “The big shift is that entering students will have a bachelor’s degree and will use their time in graduate school to learn to become certified athletic trainers.”